 The goals of National Review Institute’s Burke to Buckley Program (formerly known as the Regional Fellowship Program) are two-fold: first, to impart a deeper understanding of the foundations of conservative thought; and secondly, to build a network of talented, like-minded individuals who can assist one another professionally and personally for years to come.

 The Program follows a syllabus, designed by NRI trustee and celebrated academic Daniel J. Mahoney, that fosters a rigorous examination of conservative principles and how they apply to the issues of the day.
 Incorporating readings from Burke to Buckley, the syllabus focuses on the foundations of conservative thought.
+For each session of the eight seminars, participants are expected to complete a reading assignment which typically takes between one and two hours to complete.
+During each meeting, participants will discuss the readings with a leading conservative thinker.
+Past discussion leaders have included luminaries such as Lee Edwards, Kathryn Jean Lopez, Bobbi Herzberg, John Hillen, Yuval Levin, Christopher Wolfe, and John Yoo.

 A fee of $500 will be charged upon acceptance into the program to cover the cost of meals and discussion leaders (speakers).
 Limited scholarships are available.

-Participants and alumni receive invitations to exclusive networking happy hours and other annual and regional events as they occur.
+Participants and alumni receive invitations to exclusive networking happy hours and other annual and regional events when they occur.
 They also receive a complimentary ticket to the Buckley Prize Dinner in the year that they participate in the program.

 Applications for these programs, which generally run from mid-September to mid-November of each year, open on July 1.
 Once the link is live, you may click on one of the city names below to be directed to the application.